Rottweiler bloat risk

 In a study of 1,920 dogs at risk the following recommendations can be made regarding prophylaxis for bloat:

-1 - with prophylactic gastropexy; after an episode of bloat, gastropexy decreased GDV recurrence by 95%.
-We would consider it to be just as effective as a preventive measure on dogs at risk for GDV (ie; all deep- chested dogs, dogs with first degree relatives with GDV) You may have to go to a veterinary surgeon to perform the surgery as many vets do not do much more than spay/neuter.
+1 – with prophylactic gastropexy; after an episode of bloat, gastropexy decreased GDV recurrence by 95%.
+We would consider it to be just as effective as a preventive measure on dogs at risk for GDV (ie; all deep- chested dogs, dogs with first degree relatives with GDV) You should go to a veterinary surgeon to perform the surgery as many vets do this procedure regularly.
 Also these dogs should be sterilized to prevent passing on bloat risk to their progeny.

 2 -Add Simethicone to each feeding (adult human dose)